Skip to content

 5. In the Additional information screen, you will see fields for the parameters:

-• The service name used in code (e.g., ExchangeRate): Text field (corresponds to --api-service-name, required).
+• The service name used in code (e.g., ExchangeRate): Text field (corresponds to --api-service-name; override defaults for real libraries).

-• A short human-readable description of the API being wrapped: Text field (corresponds to --api-service-description, required).
+• A short human-readable description of the API being wrapped: Text field (corresponds to --api-service-description; override defaults for real libraries).

 • Choose the type of authentication this API uses: Dropdown (corresponds to --authentication-type).